Senate Democrats drop proposal to penalize companies for not providing $15 minimum wage | NewsChannel 3-12

 Senate Democrats decided Sunday to abandon an alternative proposal to penalize companies for not providing a $15 minimum wage to their employees, the latest indication that boosting the federal minimum wage in this Congress remains an extremely tall order, according to a person involved in the talks.

-If they can’t find an alternative rate hike to fit into the budget reconciliation bill, then Democrats will have to try to pass such a plan through regular order, meaning 60 votes would be needed in the 50-50 Senate.
+If they can’t find an alternative rate hike to fit into the budget reconciliation bill, which they’re trying to pass by the middle of March, they will have to try to pass such a plan through regular order, meaning 60 votes would be needed in the 50-50 Senate.

+The Senate could move to open debate on the bill as soon as Wednesday, with a marathon voting session on amendments — known in the Senate as a vote-a-rama — potentially Thursday.
+But the timing is still in flux.

+Democrats were still finalizing their plans to bring the Covid-19 relief bill to the Senate floor, a source with knowledge of the matter said, in part because the measure is still going through a review by the Senate parliamentarian.

 Comments